tractor/tractor-website/PNT-tutorial.md

 ## Overview

 This tutorial covers the use of TractoR to perform model-based tract segmentation as described in [Ref.
 (1)](#references) below.
-Like the simpler [heuristic approach](HNT-tutorial.html), probabilistic neighbourhood tractography (PNT) is based on the idea of using a reference tract as a topological guide to the tract required.
+Like the simpler (but now deprecated) [heuristic approach](HNT-tutorial.html), probabilistic neighbourhood tractography (PNT) is based on the idea of using a reference tract as a topological guide to the tract required.
 The model-based approach is considerably more robust but takes longer to run.
 If you use this method in your studies please cite [Ref.
 (1)](#references).

 TractoR experiment scripts that may be used in a typical PNT-based study generally start with the prefix "pnt-", but there are other, more general purpose scripts which are often used, such as `mean` or `apply`.
 Details of the relevant scripts are given in each section below.

 ## Reference tracts and matching models

-As with the heuristic approach to NT, the probabilistic approach requires some [fully preprocessed](diffusion-processing.html) diffusion MR data and a [reference tract](reference-tracts.html) representing the pathway we wish to segment in those data.
+The PNT approach requires some [fully preprocessed](diffusion-processing.html) diffusion MR data and a [reference tract](reference-tracts.html) representing the pathway we wish to segment in those data.

-In addition, however, PNT makes use of a *matching model*, which must be "trained" from the data.
+In addition, PNT makes use of a *matching model*, which must be "trained" from the data.
 The model captures information about the typical deviations that acceptable tract segmentations make from the reference tract.
 The easiest way to get starting with PNT is to use a pretrained model, a set of which are provided with TractoR version 3.1.0 and later.
 A second option is to use the `pnt-em` script, which uses a single data set and fits the model while simultaneously finding suitable tracts.
 This approach, which is described in [Ref.
 (2)](#references) and was introduced in TractoR version 1.0.0, is the recommended one when the pretrained models are unsuitable or a study-specific model is required.
 It also requires less work from the user than the third alternative, which is to split your data set into a training set and a testing set, and use `pnt-train` and `pnt-eval`, respectively, to first train the model and then use it for tract matching.

 Whether `pnt-train`, `pnt-eval` or `pnt-em` are used to produce results, the results themselves take essentially the same form.
 All three routes are outlined below.